veerandra7/medical_chatbot_opensource_llm_llama2/README.md

 # Medical_chatbot_opensource_llm_llama2

-### PENDING : yet to add reranking, validation , and memory for this bot.
-Rest of the working of bot is good with QnA
+### PENDING : yet to add reranking, validation , and memory and knowledge graph if needed. for this bot.
+Rest of the basic working of bot is good with QnA

 ## How to run?